A strong union needs skills, benefits and ACTION!

 After being invited to and attending an orientation explaining the carpentry apprenticeship program and the Sisters in the Brotherhood on Long Island, Michelle knew this was her calling.

 “The Sisters in the Brotherhood pre-apprentice program gave me the opportunity to change my life, for the better,” Michelle said.
-She successfully completed the six-week program in 2018 at the Long Island Training Center and is now a 3rd year apprentice in UBC Carpenters Local 290.
+She successfully completed the six-week program in 2018 at the Long Island Training Center and is now a fully qualified journey-level carpenter in UBC Carpenters Local 290.

 Michelle has been working for 3TC doing concrete on the railroad expansion job for over a year now, and says she loves being able to create something with her hands and her mind.